ckRobinson/multi-column-markdown/README.md

 - === start-multi-column: \<RegionID>
 - === multi-column-start: \<RegionID>

 After defining the start tag you must declare an ID for the region.
-The ID is used to differentiate between different regions if there are multiple in the same document.
-Each ID must be unique or unexpected render issues may occur.
+The ID is used to differentiate between different regions if there are multiple in the same document, however even when only a single region exists there must still be an ID.

+Each ID must be unique within the same document or unexpected render issues may occur.
+An ID may be used across multiple documents so that, for example, you can use the ID "dailynote" in the template used for your Periodic Notes.

 By using the "Insert Multi-Column Region" command (more below) the start ID will be pre-set as a randomly generated 4 character string.